Careers fairs and events

 - Read through company literature.

 - Email and LinkIn with any contacts you made and thank them for their time.

 - Start applying, don't forget that we're here to help with your applications.

 This is a fantastic opportunity to meet with recruiters, seek out new opportunities and to build a network of future contacts that will hopefully lead to your dream job.

-We are sure that you will have a successful and enjoyable day but if you have any queries come and find us, either at Careers reception or at one of our stands.
+We are sure that you will have a successful and enjoyable day but if you have any queries come and find us at one of our stands.